dlegland/BlockMatrixToolbox/README.md

     >> X = BlockMatrix(data, [2 2], [2 3 2]);

-As an alternative syntax, the BlockDimension object can be explicitley created and given as argument:
+As an alternative syntax, the **BlockDimension** object can be explicitely created and given as argument:

     >> BD = BlockDimension({[2 2], [2 3 2]});
     >> X = BlockMatrix(data, BD);

-The content of a BlockMatrix can be shown by using the **disp** function, or simply by omitting the final semi colon:
+The content of a BlockMatrix can be shown by using the `disp` function, or simply by omitting the final semi colon:

 	>> X